Rahul4585/Redbus-Data-Scrapping/README.md

 ## II.
 SQL

-SQL (Structured Query Language) is used to communicate with a database.
-It is the standard language for relational database management systems.
+SQLite3 is a lightweight, self-contained SQL database engine known for its simplicity and portability.We are using DB Browser for SQLite,a user-friendly, open-source tool for creating, designing, and managing SQLite databases with a graphical interface."

 ### Setting up SQL

 **1. Install a SQL Database**:

-For local development, you can use SQLite, MySQL, or PostgreSQL.
+For local development, you can use SQLite.

 **2. Connect to the Database**:

-Use Python libraries like `mysql-connector-python` for MySQL or `psycopg2` for PostgreSQL.

-Example installation using pip:

-     pip install mysql-connector-python

-**3. Create Database and Tables**:

-   Example SQL script to create tables:
+      conn = sqlite3.connect('redbus.db')
+      c = conn.cursor()

+    # Create table
+    c.execute('''
-        CREATE TABLE bus_routes (
+    CREATE TABLE IF NOT EXISTS redbuscsv ( route_name TEXT,
-        id INT AUTO_INCREMENT PRIMARY KEY,
+        route_url TEXT,
+        bus_name TEXT,
-        route_name TEXT,
+        departure TEXT,
-        route_link TEXT,
+        arrival TEXT,
-        busname TEXT,
+        depart_time TEXT,
-        bustype TEXT,
+        arrival_time TEXT,
-        departing_time DATETIME,
         duration TEXT,
-        reaching_time DATETIME,
+        bus_type TEXT,
-        star_rating FLOAT,
+        star_rating TEXT,
-        price DECIMAL,
+        price TEXT,
-        seats_available INT
+        seats_available TEXT
-        );
+    )
+    ''')

+    # Commit and close the connection
+    conn.commit()
+    conn.close()

 ## III.
 Streamlit